Avnet/Ultra96-PYNQ/README.md

 Optionally change "delay in seconds before automatically booting", default is 4 seconds then exit and save.

-For V2 you may want to remove the TI WiFi driver.
-Search through device drivers, networking, wireless and deselect the Texas Insrument drivers:
+For V2 you may want to remove the TI WiFi driver module.
+Search through device drivers, networking, wireless and deselect the Texas Instrument drivers:
 ```shell
 petalinux-config -c kernel
 ```